Camera

 CameraSubject

 CameraSubject accepts a variety of Instances.
-The default camera scripts respond differently to different CameraSubject types:
+The default camera scripts respond differently to the available settings:

-The CameraSubject cannot be set to nil.
-If it is, it will revert to its previous value.
+CameraSubject cannot be set to nil.
+Attempting to do so will revert it to its previous value.

-To restore the CameraSubject to its default value, set it to the LocalPlayer Humanoid like so:
+To restore CameraSubject to its default value, set it to the local character's Humanoid:

 local Players = game:GetService("Players")